TurkuNLP/ATP_kurssi/README.md

 Course server vm0964.kaj.pouta.csc.fi

 ## Exams
-1. Exam is December 8 (lecture time)
+1. Exam is December 8 (lecture time and place in Agora)
-2. Exam is December 13 (lecture time)
+2. Exam is December 13 (lecture time and place in Agora)
 3. Exam in January

 ## Monday Oct.
 25